16 best games like Animal Crossing to play in 2023: Nintendo Switch, PC, PlayStation & Xbox

 Contents

-If you're looking for the best games like Animal Crossing, check out our list below, we have 16 games like Animal Crossing lined up for you.
+If you're a fan of Animal Crossing, we have 17 games like Animal Crossing lined up for you in this handy guide.

 The player uses a net to catch a butterfly in Hokko Life